jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

 ```

 ### Step 5: Using the gpsd Daemon - DONE
-Now run the following command to manually start `gpsd`:
+You can also run the following command to manually start `gpsd`:

 ```bash
 # manual start gpsd daemon